Wellness concerns maintaining an overall quality of life and the pursuit of optimal emotional, mental, and physical health.

 As a result of elevated tobacco use and other risk factors, people with serious mental illnesses—such as schizophrenia and bipolar disorder—experience significant health disparities and are at increased risk for early mortality.
 A SAMHSA-funded study from 2006 revealed that people with serious mental illnesses experience heightened morbidity and mortality and often die decades earlier than the general population.This premature death is mostly due to preventable medical conditions such as diabetes, heart disease, cancer, or infectious diseases (including HIV and AIDS).
 Other risk factors affecting their longevity include poverty, social isolation, trauma, obesity, side effects of medication, and lack of access to quality health care.
 In fact, among individuals with serious mental illnesses, 95.4% of deaths were caused by medical conditions such as cardiovascular disease (33.9%), cancer (21%), and pulmonary disease (13.5%).

-Visit SAMHSA’s eight wellness dimensions webpage for additional information.
+Visit SAMHSA’s eight dimensions of wellness webpage for additional information.

 Learn more about SAMHSA’s efforts to address preventable disease and promote holistic wellness: